vikaskushwaha9oct/intstar/README.md

 1) _mcalculus_ module defines different parts of the M calculus computation model.

 2) _mlang_ module defines parsers and renderer for a human readable language representation of measurements.
 This includes a syntax to specify measurement sets compactly by writing common parts only once.

-3) _base_ module defines: a dsl to easily define measurements directly in kotlin, a dsl/system to pattern match over measurements, and some basic implementation of Attention and Action.
+3) _base_ module defines: a dsl to easily define measurements directly in kotlin, a dsl/system to pattern match over measurements, and some basic implementations of Attention and Action.

 4) _examples_ module defines small systems illustrating usage of M calculus model and the associated machinery.